-&lt;sup>6General Guidelines for Setting-Up A Community-Based Flood Forecasting & Warning System (CBFFWS) H. T. Hernando (PAGASA, Philippines)
+6General Guidelines for Setting-Up A Community-Based Flood Forecasting & Warning System (CBFFWS) H. T. Hernando (PAGASA, Philippines)

-&lt;sup>7Estimating Forecast Lead Time, Nathan Pingel, Natural hazards Review.
+7Estimating Forecast Lead Time, Nathan Pingel, Natural hazards Review.

-- Evacuation routes must be identified prior to the event, marked and accessible for all segments of the community. - The EWS must be fully operational and reliable, all procedures and equipment must be regularly tested and updated. - All community members including the most vulnerable segments of the community must be aware of and agree on the EWS procedures and warning methods and must be willing to follow the information and advice given to them.
+- The EWS must be fully operational and reliable, all procedures and equipment must be regularly tested and updated. - All community members including the most vulnerable segments of the community must be aware of and agree on the EWS procedures and warning methods and must be willing to follow the information and advice given to them.